rosscouldrey/rosscouldrey.github.io/_posts/2025-01-15-ActivityTrackingSecrets_TemplateApps.md

 You could do this when you capture the logs, or you could do this when you report on the logs.
 So now you know.
 And GI Joe used to say when i was a kid;
 >**“Knowing is half the battle”**

 So, are we done?
 Well we could be.
-But....
+But...

 If you recall, I started out by saying they also saw multiple CreateReport activities which demonstrated a similar behaviour.
 Of course, the root case was the same, but I wanted to look at these for some fun and further evidence of what was happening.

 With the help of my colleague Jocelyn Zastrow we reproduced this in our own tenant.
 Here are the results of the two of us installing the GitHub app in the same tenant.
 You can see they get installed into two different workspaces, yet the ReportId is the same for both.